Skip to content

 A scene from court focusing on a stack of depositions A scene from court focusing on a stack of depositions

 When admissible in court, deposition transcripts can be extremely useful in every phase of the legal process.
-They capture every detail witnesses state under oath, giving lawyers the details they need to build their case.
+They capture every detail that witnesses state under oath, providing lawyers with the information they need to build their case.
 However, there’s a catch: not all deposition transcripts are approved for use as evidence in court.

-Several factors affect a deposition transcript’s admissibility in court, like relevance, authentication, and adherence to court rules.
-So, let’s discuss these factors and how lawyers can ensure accurate transcription and proper preservation of deposition testimony for potential use in legal proceedings.
+Several factors influence the admissibility of a deposition transcript in court, including relevance, authentication, and compliance with court rules and regulations.
+Let’s discuss these factors and explore how lawyers can ensure accurate transcription and proper preservation of deposition testimony for potential use in legal proceedings.

 In this article, you’ll learn how: